 I was recently invited to give a presentation to the team at Caro Communications, a leading London PR agency who specialise in promoting architecture, interior design, culture and real estate projects worldwide.
-Following the presentation, they interviewed me about my 360 degree online virtual tours, and why 360 imagery and virtual reality photography is now so apposite and helpful to these sectors of industry.
+Following the presentation, Caro interviewed me about my 360 degree online virtual tours, and why 360 imagery and virtual reality photography is now so apposite and helpful to these sectors of industry.

 1) When did you first start shooting 360 imagery, and what sort of clients have you worked for?

-I first started shooting 360 imagery about twelve years ago after I’d received a photographic commission from a property development company in Montenegro.
+I first started shooting 360 imagery about thirteen years ago after I’d received a photographic commission from a property development company in Montenegro.
 They primarily asked me to shoot stills images, but they introduced me to the concept of interactive 360 media and asked if I’d also try shooting some.
 I instantly recognised its enormous potential for promoting locations, and for showcasing architectural, real estate and interior design projects.
 It was at that point that I decided to diversify and specialise in 360 imagery.

 In 2015 I then introduced and pioneered 360 imagery to Visit Britain for their “Britain Is Great” Campaign, and we shot a number of incredible tourist locations around the British Isles.
 Soon after this, we worked closely with Sony Pictures in Hollywood to help promote filming locations for the James Bond ‘Spectre’ movie, and the Visit Britain “Bond Is Great” international campaign.